savvyclutch/savvyclutch.github.io/_posts/2016-12-21-BDD-tests-for-Hadoop-with-Cucumber-part-II.md

 As you can see we use default values for fields, which keep our scenarios in Gherkin clean and readable.

-Now you can extend these test and include output content checks or other important things.
+Now we have the basic testing structure for acceptance tests and everyone can extend test suite and include output content checks or other important things.

 Full code of the project you can find here: https://github.com/savvyclutch/bdd_test_hadoop